malixian/clockwork/README.md

 ## 1. CUDA

-Make sure CUDA is installed and on your PATH
+Make sure CUDA is installed and on your PATH.
+MPI cluster machines have CUDA 9 installed by default.
+You can check if CUDA is installed and the version by running `nvcc --version`

 ## 2. Installing TVM